CGCL-codes/XGCN_library/docs/source/index.rst

   :align: center
   :alt: xGCN on Xbox-100m dataset

-- Large-scale GNN embedding
-   XGCN targets at presenting GNN embedding models that can easily run on million-scale graphs in a single-machine environment.
-   Some official implementations (e.g. LightGCN, UltraGCN) mainly consider small datasets and do not scale to large graphs.
-   We fully utilize DGL and PyTorch's mechanism and present models that scale to large graphs.

 - A complete data pipeline for large graphs
    XGCN covers a complete machine learning pipeline: from dataset making to model evaluation.
-   We provide tools to efficiently process large graphs in CSR format.
+   We provide APIs to efficiently process large graphs in CSR format.

 - Easy-to-use infrastructure
    XGCN is friendly to those who want to create new models.